What Is Risk Analysis in Software Testing

 - Medium: tolerable but not desirable.
 The company may suffer financially, but there is limited liability or loss of reputation.
 It should be tested.

-- Effect – To assess risk by Effect, identify a condition, event, or action and try to determine its impact.
+- Effect – To assess risk by Effect, identify a condition, event, or action, and determine its impact.

-- Cause – To assess risk by Cause is opposite of by Effect.
-Begin by stating an undesirable event or condition and identify the set of events that could have permitted the condition to exist.
+- Cause – To assess risk by Cause is the opposite of by Effect.
+Begin by stating an undesirable event or condition and identify the events that could have permitted the condition to exist.

 - Likelihood – To assess risk by Likelihood is to determine the probability that a requirement will not be satisfied.